ten-protocol/foundation/governance-guidelines.md

 Audit: the Board may request an audit of the activities and services provided by the Operator, no more frequently than every year, unless an emergency audit is authorised through a Business Governance Proposal.

-Marketing, Trademark and Branding: Obscuro Limited shall commit to license the Obscuro trademark to the Foundation.
+Marketing, Trademark and Branding: Obscuro Limited shall commit to license the Ten trademark to the Foundation.
 The Foundation shall manage its own brand and any trademarks created.

 Certifications: Where the Foundation provides standards for certification of organisations, individuals or technologies, the Board shall approve the standards and processes for certification.